The only thing standing between your well-crafted email and your subscribers is a great subject line.

 You've spent a lot of time crafting the perfect email.
 You're excited to share it with all your subscribers.
-There is one last step that can make or break your campaign — writing a compelling subject line.
+There is one last step that can make or break your campaign—writing a catchy email subject line for higher open rates.

 The subject line along with your preheader text compete with hundreds of other emails in your subscriber's inbox.
 If you get the messaging right, they will open your email.